microsoft/botbuilder-tools/packages/MSBot/docs/msbot-qnamaker.md

 # MSBot and QnAMaker CLI
 Several of the [BotBuilder tools](../../../README.md) are designed to work together.
-This topic illustrates how MSBot CLI can work in conjunction with the [QnAMaker CLI](../../QnAMaker).
+This topic shows how MSBot CLI can work in conjunction with the [QnAMaker CLI](../../QnAMaker).

 ### Create and add a new QnA Maker KB to .bot file
 ```bash